Of the Elders and the First Days of Daern - The War of Creation

 The Ravenous One watched the elves and the Enlightened Master with jealousy, wishing that he had made something so beautiful.
 After the first great clash of the mortal races, he came to the battlefield, meaning to take some of the bodies of the fallen elves for study.
 There, he saw also some fallen wolfos and humans and was livid that others of the gods had also made mortal races.
 He craved to have his own mortal race to worship him.
 The Ravenous One picked up bodies of all the races and traveled into the foothills of the Eolas Mountains.
 There, he laid them out and studied them, attempting to determine how they had been made.
 The Ravenous One tried to make bodies for his own mortal race.
 Being envious of the forms of the other races, he tried to work the best aspects of each into his own creations, but with his impatient hands, all that he made crumbled and fell apart.
 Growing furious, the Ravenous One looked upon the bodies of the fallen and decided that if he could not make his own race, then he would use the bodies of the other races.
 Reaching beyond the bounds of Daern with his gruesome, twisted tentacles, the Ravenous One pulled soul energy from the Spark of Life and crammed it into the bodies of the fallen.
 They rose once more, but in a mockery of true life, for the Ravenous One had not the patience to shape the soul energy into spirits.
 They obeyed the will of their creator, though, so the Ravenous One was well pleased and thereafter whenever a skirmish between the mortal races occurred, he would later come and collect any bodies that had been left behind.
 He took his growing horde and began to carve out tunnels and chambers beneath the Eolas Mountains, making a realm for himself.
 At length, the Nightstalker and his ilk came to help the Ravenous One carve out his halls, for they much preferred the darkness of the deeps to the dappled shade beneath the trees.
 The deeds of the Nightstalker and the Ravenous One within the Singing Forest were as yet unknown to the Enlightened Master.

 Freedom’s Blade leapt to the attack with fury.
 The Nightstalker was taken aback by the ferocity of the onslaught and fell back slightly, barely blocking the blows of Freedom’s Blade.
 The Nightstalker found his footing and began his counterattack.
 The battle stopped around them again, as the mortals quailed in terror at the crashing blades of the gods.
 Freedom’s Blade and the Nightstalker were evenly matched, trading blows that shook the ground, as the fire spread behind them throughout the western part of the Singing Forest.
 The fury of Freedom’s Blade made him blind to all else but the Nightstalker and so he did not see that both the Enlightened Master and the Ravenous One drew near.
 The Enlightened Master began altering the flow of Daern’s energy, preparing a spell to strike Freedom’s Blade.
 They Mystic Lord saw this and, also being masterful in the ways of shaping Daern’s energy, countered the spell of the Enlightened Master.
 The Enlightened Master turned his attention to the Mystic Lord and they dueled with spells and magic as their weapons, rending the skies above the battlefield.
 Freedom’s Blade and the Nightstalker fought on, heedless of the others, as the attention of each was fixed on his opponent.
 The Ravenous One drew close and prepared to strike at Freedom’s Blade, but the Voidwatcher, seeing this from across the battlefield, bent time and space to stand suddenly before the Ravenous One, blocking his blow.
 The Ravenous One seethed in rage and saw that the Guarding Hunter and the Radiant One drew near as well, so fled back into the Singing Forest.
 The Enlightened Master and the Nightstalker, breaking from their fights, also retreated into the Singing Forest, as well as the enlightened elves.
 Freedom’s Blade would have pursued the Nightstalker in his wrath if not for the other four of the five holding him back, saying to him that it would be folly to enter the realm of the Enlightened Master, where his power was greatest.
 Freedom’s Blade looked around and saw that the human and wolfos forces had been greatly battered by the enlightened elf mages and were too weary to continue the attack.
 The battle rage of Freedom’s Blade then ebbed and he came to Brannon, who clung to life by the merest thread.
 With his dying breath, Brannon told Freedom’s Blade of the Nightstalker’s offer and that the Nightstalker had mentioned having his own realm of caverns, of which the forces of the five had before now not heard.
+This last warning given Brannon the Fearless at last passed into the Void in the arms of he who had created him.

 Freedom’s Blade brought the news of the realm of caverns before the others of the five and they held council.
 It was decided that the Guarding Hunter would speak with the animals of Daern and tell them to scout beyond the Singing Forest, to find the truth of this rumor of a realm of caverns and to return with their news to the five.